amitmerchant1990/thoughts_diary/thoughts.md

 - Keep a green tree in your heart, the bird will come automatically.
 - The design is finished not when there is nothing left to add, but when there is nothing left to take away.
 - For too long, you and I've been quiet..RISE UP!
+- “I may not have gone where I intended to go, but I think I have ended up where I needed to be.”
+(Douglas Adams - Hitchhiker’s Guide to the Galaxy)